| | | | | |

 Sparco Circuit II QRT seat

-When you start your search for a new racing seat, here is a quick checklist of items to keep in mind:
+When you start your search for a new sim racing seat, here is a quick checklist of items to keep in mind:

 • Frame/shell materials (steel, fibreglass, carbon fibre)